Cosmic String in the BTZ Black Hole Background with Time-Dependant Tension: Introduction

-where $\phi$ is a complex field and $ \lambda>0$.
-When symmetry is broken the vacuum expectation value of $\phi$ is $<\phi>=\eta$ and the tension of cosmic strings $\mu$ is given by $\mu\simeq \eta^2$ ($\mu$ is tension of cosmic string).
+where $\phi$ is a complex field and $ \lambda$ is positive integer, also $\mu$ is a constant.
+When symmetry is broken the vacuum expectation value of $\phi$ is $<\phi>=\eta$ and the tension of cosmic strings $\mu$ is given by $\mu\simeq \eta^2$.
 In the high temperature limit we have an additional potential,

 As we see the effective mass of the field $\phi\propto \eta^2$ thus $\eta$ depends on the temperature $T$ and hence on the cosmic time $\eta$ is $\eta=\eta(t)$ [1].
-This implies that the tension $\mu$ also depends on the cosmic time $\mu(t)$[37].
-Since $\eta$ is associated with scale factor $a(t)$ then the tension can be denoted as $\mu\propto a(t)^{-3}$ that $a(t)$ is the scale factor.
-As we know $a(t)\propto t^{\frac{2}{3}}$ in a matter dominated universe and also $a(t)\propto t^{\frac{1}{2}}$ in a radiation dominated universe.
+This implies that the tension $\mu$ also depends on the cosmic time $\mu(t)$ [36].
+Since $\eta$ is associated with scale factor $a(t)$ then the tension can be denoted as $\mu\propto a(t)^{-3}$ where $a(t)$ is the scale factor.
+As we know $a(t)\propto t^{\frac{2}{3}}$, in a matter-dominated universe, and also $a(t)\propto t^{\frac{1}{2}}$, in a radiation-dominated universe.
 So the tension become proportional to $t^{\frac{2}{3}}$ and $ t^{\frac{1}{2}}$ respectively.
-We have a general case of power -law expansion :$a(t)\propto t^{\alpha}$ [1].
-The results show that time varying tensions of cosmic strings can cause matter power spectra and CMB completely different from those induced by constant tensions [37,38].\\ In order to explain cosmic string dynamic we need to find the Numbu- Gouta action.In that case we choose $\xi^0 ,\xi^1 $ parameters as time like and space like coordinates.
-If we choose the gauge condition on string world-sheet coordinates we may us the conformal gauge where $\dot x^2+x^{\prime 2}=1$, so we will obtain wave equations as $\ddot{x}^\mu+x^{\prime\prime \mu}=0 $ or $\ddot{x}^\mu-x{\prime\prime}^\mu=0 $ [39,40].
-In this case the motion of the string must be periodic in time with the period , $T=\frac{M}{2\mu}$ where $M$ is the mass of the loop [41].
-In this paper we consider the wave equation as $\ddot{x}^\mu-x^{\prime\prime \mu}=0 $.\\ All above information give us motivation to consider circular loop with time dependent tension.and study the equation of cosmic string loops in Banados , Teitelboim and Zanelli (BTZ) black hole background.
+We have a general case of power-law expansion: $a(t)\propto t^{\alpha}$ [1].
+The results show that time varying tensions of cosmic strings can cause matter power spectra and CMB completely different from those induced by constant tensions [36, 37].\\ In order to explain cosmic string dynamic we need to find the Nambu-Goto action.
+In that case we choose $\xi^0 ,\xi^1 $ parameters as time like and space like coordinates respectively.
+If we choose the gauge condition on string world-sheet coordinates we may use the conformal gauge where $\dot x^2+x^{\prime 2}=1$, so we will obtain wave equations as $\ddot{x}^\nu+x^{\prime\prime \nu}=0 $ or $\ddot{x}^\nu-x^{\prime\prime\nu}=0 $ [38, 39].
+In this case the motion of the string must be periodic in time with the period, $T=m/2\mu$ where $m$ is the mass of the loop [40].
+In this paper, we consider the wave equation as $\ddot{x}^\nu-x^{\prime\prime \nu}=0 $.\\ All above information give us motivation to consider circular loop with time dependent tension, and study the equation of cosmic string loops in Banados , Teitelboim and Zanelli (BTZ) black hole background.
 Also we investigate several cases of the BTZ black hole with circular loop information.
+The idea that cosmic string loop will form a black hole is not new.
+This subject already investigated [41-44].
+Now, we study such phenomena in BTZ background.
+Throughout this paper we use natural units where the speed of light $c=1$.